Western Allied invasion of Germany: Final moves by the western Allies

-General Eisenhower's Armies were facing resistance that varied from almost non-existent to fanatical as they advanced toward Berlin, which was located 200 km from their positions in early April 1945.
+Eisenhower's armies were facing resistance that varied from almost non-existent to fanatical as they advanced toward Berlin, which was located 200 km from their positions in early April 1945.
 Britain's Prime Minister, Winston Churchill, urged Eisenhower to continue the advance toward Berlin by the 21st Army Group, under the command of Montgomery with the intention of capturing the city.
 Even Patton agreed with Churchill that he should order the attack on the city since Montgomery's troops could reach Berlin within three days.
 The British and Americans contemplated an airborne operation before the attack.
 In Operation Eclipse, the 17th Airborne Division, 82d Airborne Division, 101st Airborne Division, and a British brigade were to seize the Tempelhof, Rangsdorf, Gatow, Staaken, and Oranienburg airfields.
 In Berlin, the Reichsbanner resistance organization identified possible drop zones for Allied paratroopers and planned to guide them past German defenses into the city.

-After General Omar Bradley warned, however, that capturing a city located in a region that the Soviets had already received at the Yalta Conference might cost 100,000 casualties, by 15 April Eisenhower ordered all armies to halt when they reached the Elbe and Mulde Rivers, thus immobilizing these spearheads while the war continued for three more weeks.
+After Bradley warned that capturing a city located in a region that the Soviets had already received at the Yalta Conference might cost 100,000 casualties, by 15 April Eisenhower ordered all armies to halt when they reached the Elbe and Mulde rivers, thus immobilizing these spearheads while the war continued for three more weeks.
 21st Army Group was then instead ordered to move northeast toward Bremen and Hamburg.
 While the U.S. Ninth and First Armies held their ground from Magdeburg through Leipzig to western Czechoslovakia, Eisenhower ordered three Allied field armies (1st French, and the U.S. Seventh and Third Armies) into southeastern Germany and Austria.
 Advancing from northern Italy, the British Eighth Army pushed to the borders of Yugoslavia to defeat the remaining Wehrmacht elements there.
 This later caused some friction with the Yugoslav forces, notably around Trieste.